atticus-sullivan/theoTool/README.md

 See `exampleFA.yaml` for an example

 Required keys:
-- "delta": should be a list of srcState,char,dstState
+- `delta`: should be a list of srcState,char,dstState
-- "initial": should be a state
+- `initial`: should be a state
-- "accepting": should be a list of states
+- `accepting`: should be a list of states

 Optional keys:
-- "check": should be list[str] with a list of strings that are to be checked
+- `check`: should be list[str] with a list of strings that are to be checked

 cfg.yaml